ibm-cloud-docs/citrix-netscaler-vpx/global-load-balancing-options.md

 Other products can offer a similar functionality for spreading out traffic on a geographical basis:

-### CDN
-{: #cdn}

-Content delivery networks (CDN) allow you to upload or provide an origin server to geographically dispersed cache servers, which then provide the content to the requesting client.
-CDNs work best with static, bulk content, such as images and videos that does not change over time.

-See [Getting started with Content Delivery Network (CDN)](/docs/CDN?topic=CDN-getting-started) for more details on CDN.

 ### Object storage
 {: #object-storage}